yizhuoyang/html_test/get_started/installation/mac.md

 # Installing on macOS
 {:.no_toc}

-PyPose can be installed and used on macOS.
-Depending on your system and compute requirements, your experience with PyPose on a Mac may vary in terms of processing time.
-It is recommended, but not required, that your Mac have an NVIDIA GPU in order to harness the full power of PyPose's [CUDA](https://developer.nvidia.com/cuda-zone) support.
+pysensing can be installed and used on macOS.
+Depending on your system and compute requirements, your experience with pysensing on a Mac may vary in terms of processing time.
+It is recommended, but not required, that your Mac have an NVIDIA GPU in order to harness the full power of pysensing's [CUDA](https://developer.nvidia.com/cuda-zone) support.

-> Currently, CUDA support on macOS is only available by [building PyPose from source](#mac-from-source)
+> Currently, CUDA support on macOS is only available by [building pysensing from source](#mac-from-source)

 ## Prerequisites
 {: #mac-prerequisites}

 ### macOS Version

-PyPose is supported on macOS 10.10 (Yosemite) or above.
+pysensing is supported on macOS 10.10 (Yosemite) or above.

 ### Python
 {: #mac-python}